-- It is of major importance for basic hygiene and for reducing the infection pressure that the animal patients of the FVM are housed in a proper stall or cage and that the animals are kept as clean as possible. - Water and feeding buckets or bowls need to be clean and regularly changed. - If animal patients defecate outside their stall or cage (whether inside or outside a building), their feces need to be removed, and the floor surface cleaned (and in companion animals dried), immediately after defecation.
-If animal patients urinate inside (but not outside a building), the urine needs to be removed and the floor cleaned and dried. - Also, the environment around the cage or stall should be clean, tidy and neat.
+- It is of major importance for basic hygiene and for reducing the infection pressure that the animal patients of the FVM are housed in a proper stall or cage that is kept as clean as possible. - Water and feeding buckets or bowls need to be cleaned and regularly changed. - Suppose animal patients defecate outside their stall or cage (whether inside or outside a building).
+In that case, their feces should be removed, and the floor surface cleaned (and in companion animals dried), immediately after defecation.
+If animal patients urinate inside (but not outside a building), the urine needs to be removed, and the floor cleaned and dried. - Also, the environment around the cage or stall should be clean, tidy, and neat.
 This means no medications or materials lying around, and no bedding outside the stable or cage.
 All members of staff and students are expected to arrange material once used and to leave the location in its original condition. - Specific requirements regarding animal patient hygiene in various hospital sections are listed under the corresponding hospital service.